-Greek Millet Salad combines the traditional flavors of a Greek salad with the healthy ancient grain.
+Greek Millet Salad with Tofu Feta combines the traditional flavors of a Greek salad with the gluten-free ancient grain.
 It’s delicious on its own as a complete meal or served as a side with other Mediterranean-inspired dishes.
-This recipe is vegan and gluten-free.

 Have you tried millet?

 And I love using it in place of couscous in recipes to make them gluten-free.
 Like the more familiar quinoa, it’s an excellent whole grain to include on a gluten-free diet.

 It has a mild, slightly nutty taste and a texture similar to couscous.

 In addition, since it takes on the flavors of the other ingredients it’s combined with, everyone is sure to enjoy it, especially in this Greek Millet Salad.

 I cup dry millet yields about 3 1/2 cups cooked millet.